If you’re reading this article, chances are you’ve run into an “Avoid an excessive DOM size” warning from Google Lighthouse.

 You should take steps to simplify your HTML page structure and get rid of unwanted elements.
 Start by checking your DOM tree size and eliminate unnecessary nodes.
 This will help you speed up your site and improve its user experience.

-This way, you’ll be able to ensure that the DOM size on your website is optimized for great UX.
+This way, you’ll be able to ensure that the DOM size on your website is optimized for great UX and improve your Core Web Vitals score.

 Ready to optimize your eCommerce website for speed?
 Get the SEO-optimized Shoptimizer theme today!